Shotim/User-servlet-app/README.md

 * Copy war file you have just created to `CATALINA_HOME/webapps`, e.g.
 `C:/Tomcat9/webapps`
 * Check `src/main/resources/META-INF/services/com.leverx.credentialsLoader.DBCredentialsLoader` file.
 It should contain the following:
-`com.leverx.credentialsLoader.props.DBPropertiesLoader`.
+`com.leverx.credentialsLoader.properties.DBPropertiesLoader`.
 If not rewrite it.
 * Start Tomcat server.
 On Windows run as Administrator file `startup.bat`
 * Write the following Url: `https://localhost/YOUR_WAR_FILE_NAME/users`
 Response will contain the list of already stored users